Coder2354/basicallybars/README.md

-# basicallybars: a beginner's attempt at a python library.
+# basicallybars: a beginner's attempt at a python library

 <p>This is a small python library.
 Its goal is to make algorithms easier to use, by